wallix/awless-templates/cockroachdb/README.md

 # Multi-AZ CockroachDB insecure cluster

-Create and take down a multi-AZ CockroachDB insecure cluster (3 nodes) with AWS TCP & HTTP load balancing.
+Create and take down a multi-AZ CockroachDB 2.0.x _insecure_ cluster (3 nodes) with AWS TCP & HTTP load balancing.

 You will be able to access the web UI, the SQL cluster and each private cluster nodes through a jump server.